freshbooks/initials-avatar/README.md

 Initials-avatar is intended to be a "default" avatar when an actual image is not present.

-If a first and last name are both not present, a single initial for the company will be displayed:
+If neither first or last names are present, a single initial for the company will be displayed:

 ```hbs